Pierce the Veil Logo

 Font and Colors

-The primary colors of the logo are black and red.
+The logo’s primary colors are black and red.
 These shades convey emotions: the intensity of love and the bitterness of parting.
 The pain of loss, a wounded heart, and sorrow are combined in the emblem with the strength and expression of music.
-Changes in moods are depicted by transitions from bright scarlet letters to dark black ones.
+Mood changes are depicted by transitions from bright scarlet letters to dark black ones.
 The latest logo conveys serenity and the evolution of the musicians and their choice of direction.

 The font of the “Nidex” inscription is simultaneously angular and soft, just as the artists’ performance blends the powerful chords of rock with the romantic gentleness of Spanish motifs.